 The day was young so we decided to drive to Stirling.
 Taking the A9, we visited Stirling Castle where Alan’s Great Grandfather worked as a groundsman and the Bridge of Allan where he lived as a child.

 We had a marvellous time at Stirling Castle, our tour guide was entertaining and had us either crying with laughter or shaking with fear as he told us the rich history of Stirling Castle.

 While still in Stirling we visited the Wallace Monument before heading to the town of Bridge of Allan.

 At Bridge of Allan we took in the sights and strolled the pretty streets, we imagined ourselves walking in the same footsteps as our Great Grandfather did over 100 years ago, and it gave us a lot of pleasure.

 We had 3 days left in Scotland so we decided to take the A85 from Perth back to Oban.

-We stayed 2 nights in the delightful Glenrigh Guest House, here we were spoilt for luxury, and the room was magnificent, roomy and beautiful decor.
-Our room had a spectacular view of the harbour and the breakfast was the best I had experienced in Scotland, served in a room that was bright and welcoming.
+We stayed 2 nights in the delightful Glenrigh Guest House, here we were spoilt for luxury, and the room was magnificent, roomy and beautiful décor.
+Our room had a spectacular view of the harbour and the breakfast was the best I had experienced on our Scottish road trip so far. served in a room that was bright and welcoming.